hosseinoliabak/cisco/Security/01_core_concepts.md

 * How do you know you have the real public key?

 * How keys are generated?
-  * Modern systems create integers for both symmetric and asummetric keys.
+  * Modern systems create integers for both symmetric and asymmetric keys.
 Keys can be automatically created by a computer random number generator..
 The computer random number generator is never really that random.
 So you can inject or seed to increase the randomness.
   * Keys can be manually created, such as shared secret like the shared keys in RADUIS